rory-bedford/antelop-docs/docs/source/ui/behaviour.rst

 This page very straightforwardly allows you to schedule DeepLabCut model training on the HPC.
 You just select the model, with labelled frames, that you want to train, and it will get scheduled on the cluster.

 Additionally, you can check the performance of a trained model.
-Antelope displays a number of performance metrics of the model, and the inference performed on the test and train data sets, which allows for a visual inspection.
+Antelop displays a number of performance metrics of the model, and the inference performed on the test and train data sets, which allows for a visual inspection.
 If you are happy with the model's performance, then you can use it with your rig for the rest of your experiment.
 If not, the recommended workflow is to delete your model, and go back and relabel with more data, and potentially different parameters, and train again.

 Extract kinematics
 ^^^^^^^^^^^^^^^^^^

-Once you have a model you are happy with for your experiment/rig, then Antelope provides fast, parellelised inference on your uploaded sessions on the HPC.
+Once you have a model you are happy with for your experiment/rig, then Antelop provides fast, parellelised inference on your uploaded sessions on the HPC.
 Just like spikesorting, you can run this periodically on any data you have that hasn't yet had inference run on it.
 The results are then stored in the database, and can be used for analysis.

 .. _json-schema: